williamphan/pollenprognos-card/README.md

 # pollenprognos-card

 A Lovelace card to display the sensor data from the integration [Home Assistant Pollenprognos integration](https://github.com/JohNan/homeassistant-pollenprognos).
 ![Screenshot 2022-08-05 at 22 37 45](https://user-images.githubusercontent.com/2181965/183159066-2cef1a6e-e59b-4bb3-832b-7bff781b471c.png)

 ## Requirement

 - [Home Assistant Pollenprognos integration](https://github.com/JohNan/homeassistant-pollenprognos)

 ### Install with HACS

 Add https://github.com/krissen/pollenprognos-card as a custom integration.
 See more info: https://hacs.xyz/docs/faq/custom_repositories

 ## Credits

 Small improvements to [pollen-card](https://github.com/nidayand/lovelace-pollen-card) by @nidayand , who in turn rewrote @isabellaalstrom's [pollenprognos-card](https://github.com/isabellaalstrom/lovelace-pollenprognos-card).

+## Note

+In minimal mode, you might notice some odd spelling.
+For instance, "Hassel" is shortened to "Hssel".
+This is to avoid line breaks which would break symmetry. *Let me know if this bothers you*.
+Create an issue on the repo or send me a PM.
+I can add an option to turn it off, if there's interest.

+Spelling in the normal (that is, not-minimal) card is as expected. ;-)

 ## Options